ohnu93/20220207_qraft/README.md

 - createUser : creates a new user.
 User need first name, last name, email, password, phone_number

 ## PART2.
 AUGMENTED BACKEND AUTH SERVER
+Please refer to attached files on the email for explanation.